tukassauro/student-performance-prediction/README.md

 # 📊 Linear Regression with a Dummy Variable: Predicting Student Performance

-This project explores the use of linear regression to predict a student's final grade (`Final`) based on their SAT score (`SAT`).
+This project explores the use of linear regression to predict a student's final grade based on their SAT score (`SAT`).
 It demonstrates how adding a dummy variable (`Attendance`) improves the predictive power of the model.

 ## 🧠 Problem Overview